CalvinVan/CS4348Project1/devlog.md

 3. Setup writing messages in the log DONE

 Encryption
-1. Setup functions and their outputs
+1. Setup functions and their outputs Done
  a.
-PASSKEY
+PASSKEY Done
  b.
 ENCRYPT
  c.
 DECRYPT
  d.
-QUIT
+QUIT Done

 ## March 12 3:30 PM
 Work on logger.